akbarreynaldi/akbarreynaldi/README.md

 # Reynaldi Akbar Maulana - @akbarreynaldi

 :wave: Hey!
-I'm a software engineer [PT.
+I'm a junior software engineer at [PT.
 Asuransi Kredit Indonesia](https://askrindo.co.id) one of the *Badan Usaha Milik Negara* (BUMN) which is engaged in insurance/guarantee.

 ### :speech_balloon: Get in touch
 - Email: akbarreynaldi77@gmail.com